-Ouachita requires international students, with a TOEFL score of less than 78-80 iBT (internet Based Test) or 213 CBT (Computer Based Test), or 550 PBT (Paper Based Test), to take ESL in order to improve their reading, writing, and oral skills in the English language.
+Ouachita requires international students, with a TOEFL score of less than 78-80 iBT (internet Based Test) or 550 PBT (Paper Based Test), to take ESL in order to improve their reading, writing, and oral skills in the English language.
 This program provides each student with quality instruction in learning the English language for academic purposes.
 Instruction is also provided in American history and American culture.
 Students have the opportunity to audit one regular course in their area of interest and may enroll in the following courses offered at three levels of competence:

-103.0 - 123.0 Conversational English
+103.0 - 123.0 Conversational English.

 Students will engage in practical linguistic acquisition.
 Classes accommodate specific linguistic goals at three levels, using listening and speaking skills, video and audio, integration of learned grammar, and structured use of vocabulary.
+Fall, Spring.

-203.0-223.0 English Grammar
+203.0 - 223.0 English Grammar.

 Students will develop a strong syntactical language base through in-depth grammar instruction at one of three levels.
 The use of innovative developmental texts, audio and computer-based lessons enables rapid progress through the necessary skills of acquiring sound academic language.
+Fall, Spring.

-303.0 - 323.0 Reading and Comprehension
+303.0 - 323.0 Reading and Comprehension.

 Students will be required to read college-level texts adapted to the appropriate level of language acquisition.
 They will learn strategies and vocabulary-building skills to give them confidence and ability to progress to higher levels of academic competence.
+Fall, Spring.

-403.0-423.0 Writing
+403.0 - 423.0 Writing.

 Students will gain proficiency in the academic writing process and will progress from the standard organizational patterns of the paragraph to the basic concepts of writing academic essays using MLA format.
+Fall, Spring.

-550.0 Computer Lab
+550.0 Computer Lab.

-Students may the use programs provided in the computer lab to gain keyboarding and technological proficiency.
-(This is an optional course for technologically challenged students).
+Students will use programs provided in the computer lab to gain keyboarding and technological proficiency.
+Fall, Spring.

-603.0 Pronunciation
+603.0 Pronunciation and Articulation.

-Students will receive clinical assistance with pronunciation under the guidance of a personal Speech Communication Disorders tutor for the semester.
+Students will receive clinical assistance with pronunciation under the guidance of a personal Communication Sciences & Disorders tutor for the semester.
 They will also be required to work with computer-assisted pronunciation programs weekly.
+Fall, Spring.

-710.0 - 730.0 Language Lab
+710.0 - 730.0 Language Lab.

 State of the art language-based computer programs provide students with interactive language acquisition.
 This supplements class work for a minimum of three hours per week.
+Fall, Spring.

-853.0 American Culture (Fall) / American History (Spring)
+853.0 American Culture / 854.0 American History.

-This alternating course offers a holistic approach to the acquisition of the English language through instruction and experiential learning both in and out of the classroom.
+This course offers a holistic approach to the acquisition of the English language through instruction and experiential learning both in and out of the classroom.
+Fall.